-- UCOR 3100 Religion in a Global Context is waived. - One Global Challenge course: select either Global Challenge courses designated by major - a) Clarification: Engineering students fulfil this requirement in the major with CEEGR 3020 - b) Exception: Albers School of Business and Economics students fulfill this requirement in the major by completing ECON 3130 or GBUS 3200 for the program elective requirement. - The requirement for a second Global Challenge course is waived.
+- UCOR 3100 Religion in a Global Context is waived. - One Global Challenge course: select either Global Challenge courses designated by major - a) Clarification: Engineering students fulfil this requirement in the major with CEEGR 3020 - b) Exception: Albers School of Business and Economics students fulfill this requirement in the major by completing ECON 3130 or GBUS 3200 for the program elective requirement. - c) Exception: Diagnostic Ultrasound students fulfill this requirement in the major with DIUS 3700. - The requirement for a second Global Challenge course is waived.

-Students entering SU with a first undergraduate degree from an accredited US institution Most of the Core is waived.
+Students entering SU with a first undergraduate degree from an accredited US institution Most

+- of the Core is waived.
 The following courses must be completed at Seattle University:

-- UCOR 2100 Theological Explorations - UCOR 2900-2920: Ethical Reasoning
+- UCOR 2100 Theological Explorations

+- UCOR 2900-2920: Ethical Reasoning